Jarvis-Consulting-Group/jarvis_data_eng-MhammedDoukkali/README.md

 ## Miscellaneous
 - AWS Certified Developer
-- Running
+- Engaging in endurance running
-- Percussion
+- Enthusiastic percussionist with a passion for rhythm and beat
-- Guitare
+- Guitare player for the past two decades
 - Volunteer Guignolée Dr Julien